rnixs/FiltersRegistry/README.md

 1. **Build Patches**

-    To build patches with different TTL (Time To Live), use the following commands:
+    To build patches with different TTL (Time To Live) and selectively include or exclude specific filter IDs, use the following commands:

     - For a TTL of 10 hours: